Góra Kalwaria: History

+In 1815, the town fell to the Russian Partition of Poland.
+During the January Uprising, several clashes between Polish insurgents and Russian troops took place in the town or its environs.
+The clashes took place on 27 January, 4 March and 12 April 1863 and 1 February 1864.

 During World War I, Góra Kalwaria was occupied by Germany.
-On November 11, 1918, the day Poland regained independence, local Polish firefighters led by Szymon Adamiec disarmed the German troops without a fight and liberated the town.
+On 11 November 1918, the day Poland regained independence, local Polish firefighters led by Szymon Adamiec disarmed the German troops without a fight and liberated the town.

 In 1919, during the Polish–Soviet War, several Polish horse artillery squadrons were formed in the town.
-On August 13–14, 1920, Poles successfully defended the town from the invading Russians.
+On 13–14 August 1920, Poles successfully defended the town from the invading Russians.
 During the Battle of Warsaw (1920), a hospital for wounded Polish troops was organized in Góra Kalwaria.
 To commemorate the Polish victory, Marshal Józef Piłsudski awarded 133 Polish artillerymen with the Virtuti Militari in a ceremony held in the town in August 1921.
 In the interbellum, the Polish Border Guard Main School was located in the town until 1933, and then the 1st Heavy Artillery Regiment was stationed there.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany.
 23 Polish policemen from the town and officers from the local garrison were murdered by the Russians in the large Katyn massacre in April–May 1940.
 During the Holocaust, the Jewish population of the town was first concentrated in a small ghetto.
 In 1942, it was transferred to the Warsaw Ghetto and from there to the Treblinka extermination camp.
+3,500 jews from Góra Kalwaria died in World War 2.
 In 1945, the town was restored to Poland, although with a Soviet-installed communist regime, which then stayed in power until the Fall of Communism in the 1980s.
 After the Fall of Communism, pre-war monuments dedicated to Marshal Józef Piłsudski and the Polish heroes of the Polish–Soviet War were restored.

 Transport

 The Polish National roads No. 50 and 79 and the Polish railway line No. 12 (Skierniewice—Łuków) bypass the town.
 There is an inland port on the Vistula river in Góra Kalwaria.
+The main roads of Góra Kalwaria is Pijarska.